-Yukata (Japanese summer kimono) class for foreign researchers

-Fostering Young Researchers

-Young researchers at MANA are encouraged to work under the tutelage of external non-NIMS mentors, some of whom are stationed overseas.
-Young researchers typically have 2 mentors (Double-mentor), are affiliated to 2 research institutions, (Doubleaffiliation) and research in 2 fields (Double-discipline) This is called the 3D, or Triple Doubles System.
+Yukata (Japanese summer kimono) class for foreign researchers Fostering Young Researchers Young researchers at MANA are encouraged to work under the tutelage of external non-NIMS mentors, some of whom are stationed overseas.
+Young researchers typically have 2 mentors (Double-mentor), are affiliated to 2 research institutions, (Double-affiliation) and research in 2 fields (Double-discipline).
+This is called the 3D, or Triple Doubles System.
 Many young researchers spend some time of the year working with their overseas mentors.
 This encourages them to undertake discipline-integrated research and serves to cultivate a global perspective in them.

-Cutting-Edge Research Facilities

-MANA researchers have full access to the world's most advanced, high-performance research facilities at NIMS.
+Professor Kroto, winner of the Nobel Prize in Chemistry, advises a young researcher Cutting-Edge Research Facilities MANA researchers have full access to the world's most advanced, high-performance research facilities at NIMS.
 MANA is home to the MANA Foundry, a collection of top-class equipment that provides the backup for nanoarchitectonics research ranging from nano-fabrication to nano-characterization.
 In addition to the Foundry, MANA houses a large amount of shared equipment and employs experienced technicians to provide maintenance and support.